 The building is located right in the heart of Scotland’s capital, Edinburgh, in an area referred to as “The Mound.”
-This is an artificial hill which connects the city’s Old and New Towns.
+This is an artificial hill that connects the city’s Old and New Towns.

 The museum is surrounded by some of the most famous landmarks in the city, including Edinburgh Castle to the southwest, St Giles’ Cathedral to the southeast, the Scott Monument to the Northeast, and the main shopping street in the city Princess Street, to the north.

-It’s also bounded on both side by the Princes Street Gardens, the main public park in central Edinburgh.
+It’s also bounded on both sides by the Princes Street Gardens, the main public park in central Edinburgh.

 2. The museum is one of the 3 national galleries of Scotland